paescuj/jaa/README.md

 </h1>

 <p align="center">
-  <strong>Keep track of your job applications and impress your future employer</strong>
+  <strong>Keep track of your ongoing job applications and impress your future employer with a unique way of applying</strong>
 </p>

 <p align="center">